Most common types of surgical errors

 Wrong-site surgery or wrong surgery on patient.
 These types of surgical errors are more common and can obviously be very dangerous for the patient.
 If the patient has the wrong organ removed, they will have to undergo another risky surgical procedure.
 If a patient receives the wrong type of surgery entirely, this can have devastating consequences.

 The most common types of surgery errors can be prevented.
-Patients who have been victims of a surgical error should consult a personal injury attorney to discuss their specific case and see who can be held liable for their suffering.
+Patients who have been victims of a surgical error should consult a medical malpractice attorney to discuss their specific case and see who can be held liable for their suffering.

 Source: FindLaw, “5 Ways Surgery Errors Can Lead to Lawsuits,” Andrew Lu, Dec.
 17, 2012